gschultz49/ga-comments/README.md

 # GA-Comments

-Student Progress Monitoring.
-Register students, track their interim reports, and expedite report generation with a custom interface.
+Education management platform.
+Register students and classes, track their interim reports, and expedite report generation with a custom interface.

 # Installation